oracle-livelabs/developer/dev-ai-app-dev-retail/codingbasics/codingbasics.md

     try:
         with connection.cursor() as cursor:
             cursor.execute("""
-                drop table if exists customers
+                drop table if exists customers_demo
                 """)
             cursor.execute("""
-                create table if not exists customers ( id             NUMBER GENERATED BY DEFAULT ON NULL AS IDENTITY, first_name     VARCHAR2(100),
+                create table if not exists customers_demo ( id             NUMBER GENERATED BY DEFAULT ON NULL AS IDENTITY, first_name     VARCHAR2(100),
                     last_name      VARCHAR2(100),